 These Baked Pumpkin Donuts are great to serve for breakfast, when the girlfriends come over, or just to have as a snack if you’re craving something sweet. 🍪 They’re so delicious and they even have the cake-y consistency that gives them an authentic old fashioned donut kind of taste!
 You will need a donut pan for this recipe, and if you don’t have one already I’d recommend this Wilton Mini-Donut Pan.
 It’s the perfect size to make 24 bite-sized donuts & it’s easy to clean.
 Or if “bigger is better”, than go for it and use Wilton’s larger donut pan.

 Cutting out a lot of the sugar in the recipe allows us to yum it up with a coating with cinnamon sugar.
 Moist pumpkin donuts, melted butter & notes of spicy cinnamon is a must!
 And just in case cinnamon isn’t your thing, I’d highly suggest the vanilla glaze that I used in this Monkey Bread.
 Or why not do both toppings if you can’t decide.
 Sprinkle cinnamon sugar on the mini donuts and glaze the standard pumpkin donuts & you’ll have the best of both worlds.
 You could also drizzle with fudge like Fearless Dining does on her Gluten-free Banana Donuts.

 You may not be able to call them healthy (they are donuts after all), but they are filled with coconut milk, pure pumpkin and unsweetened, natural apple sauce.
 So I guess if you think about it… they are still better than something you pick up at the store.
 And allergy-friendly!
 Can I call them healthy?
 Probably not.
-Can I call them delicious?
+Will I call them delicious?
 Absolutely!!

 Let’s Bake Some Donuts